Data Acquisition System Block Diagram

 • Photosensors for light measurements.

-• Strain gages, piezoelectric transducers for force and pressure measurements.
+• Strain gages, and piezoelectric transducers for force and pressure measurements.

 • Microphone for sound measurements.

-• Potentiometer, LVDT, optical encoder for position and displacement measurements.
+• Potentiometer, LVDT, and optical encoder for position and displacement measurements.

-Signal Conditioning Unit: The signal produced by the transducers may or may not be very suitable for our system to work properly.
-It may be very weak, very strong or may have some noise.
+Signal Conditioner (Optional): The signal produced by the transducers may or may not be very suitable for our system to work properly.
+It may be very weak, very strong, or may have some noise.

-To convert this signal into the most suitable form, amplification, and filtration is done respectively by signal conditioning unit.
+To convert this signal into the most suitable form, amplification, and filtration are done respectively by signal conditioning unit.
 So the signal conditioning unit converts electrical signals in the most suitable form.
+The signal conditioner ensures the signal is suitable for the next stage.

 If a separate channel is used for each quantity, the cost of installation, maintenance, and periodic replacement becomes high.
 Therefore, a single channel is used which is shared by various quantities.